nikhilnair31/The-Mass/README.md

   - Fix the interactable text still showing when not looking at an interactable item
   - If looking at locked door text will "is roomate's. open/close it?". once tried it should switch to "it's locked easily".
 Another try should give "roomate's door seems locked"
   - Don't show pickable item's text "pick up?" when holding something already
+- [ ] Improve spray system to require more than a single contact to count as an attempt
 - [ ] Fix the delay issue with phone call
+- [ ] Look at phone call vibration on held
+- [ ] Fix the washer door rotation on closing
+- [ ] Setup Timeline

 ## Skipped